charlie-carter/bank-interface/README.md

 - I want to be able to view how much each account is worth at any given time
 - I want to be able to transfer money between accounts
 - I want to be able to deposit and withdraw money from any account

+### Phase 2 user stories:

+- As a client of the bank, I want to be able to save the status of my finances when I leave the application (If I choose)
+- As a client of the bank, I want to be able to load a saved version of my accounts and assets at the bank (If I choose)